-If you’re going to Portland, Oregon for business, pleasure, or just exploration, you won’t have trouble finding fun things to do or see.
+If you’re going to Portland, Oregon for business or pleasure, you won’t have trouble finding fun things to do or see.
 It’s an exciting city and a great place to visit.
-I should know, I grew up in Portland and lived there until I was about 24.
+I grew up in Portland and lived there until I was about 23.
 You may have heard that it rains a lot in Oregon (it does) but it’s not nearly as bad as most people would say.
-In fact, if you visit between June and early September you will most likely see some of the best weather you can imagine.
-However, weather shouldn’t stop you from enjoying the city, so get out there and make it happen!
+In fact, if you visit between June and mid-September you will most likely see some of the best weather you can imagine.
+Just try to avoid those winter months.
+Either way, weather shouldn’t stop you from enjoying the city, so get out there and make it happen!

-While this is definitely not a definitive list of Portland tourism spots, these are some of my favorite spots to visit whenever I go back.
+Obviously, this is not a definitive list of Portland tourism spots (admittedly, it has been more than a decade since I lived there), but these are still some of my favorite things to see and places to go whenever I return to the PDX.

 - Powell’s City of Books.
 If you like books, then this place is absolutely for you.